 - What is included: Welcome reception at the airport.
 Overland transport (in a private car).
 Accommodation.
 Entrance fees to sites of interest, museums and national parks mentioned in the itinerary.
 Guided activities and excursions with English speaking guides (some private, some as part of a small group).
 Meals as stated in the itinerary (B= Breakfast, L= Lunch, D= Dinner).
 Contributions to the social projects visited.

 - What is not included: Flights.
 Travel insurance.
 Alcoholic drinks.
 Additional meals or snacks.
 Travel within and around each town.
 Visa fees (if any).
 Tips.
 Souvenirs.

+There is no minimum duration and you can take only the activities or destinations you want.
 To start creating your ideal, tailor-made tour to Mexico, please complete and send this form.
 Our Mexican partner will be in touch shortly: